amicable's Behaviour Charter and the A, B, C of a successful separation

 I know it’s tough getting divorced.
 During mine, I often said I just wanted an amicable divorce.
 But it was a lot harder to behave in an amicable way when I felt I was big provoked at every turn.
 After a while I fell into the trap of anticipating or expecting a hostile response and soon, I read hostility into everything.
 It’s a race to the bottom when you’re both experiencing your separation in those terms, and it doesn’t usually end well.

-My key motivation for setting up amicable, was to help others avoid what I have been through.
-These days I am very lucky to work with separating couples who get this stuff and do what I couldn’t then and achieve an amicable divorce.
+My key motivation for setting up amicable was to help others avoid what I have been through.
+Today, I am very lucky to work with separating couples who understand this better than I did and can achieve an amicable divorce.
 Of course, they have our help to do this but what’s interesting about these people is that they are no different to you or me.
 They aren’t saints, they aren’t better or worse than anyone else.
 They’re not all one personality type either and their financial and family situations all vary.

 *What sets them apart is their behaviour.

-You can use this charter whether you’re starting or ending your separation and whether you are co-parents or keeping in touch for other reasons.
+You can use this ABC behaviour chart as a template, whether you’re starting or ending your separation; whether you’re co-parents or keeping in touch for other reasons.

 We will behave with We will avoid